AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchUpdateOrder/README.md

 **Key points:**\
      - in application.properties set `spring.jpa.properties.hibernate.jdbc.batch_size`\
-     - in application.properties set `spring.jpa.properties.hibernate.generate_statistics` (just to check that batching is working)\
-     - in application.properties set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL)\
+     - in application.properties set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL, statements get rewritten into a single `String` buffer and sent in a single request)\
      - in application.properties set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)\
      - in application.properties set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))\
      - in case of using a parent-child relationship with cascade all/merge (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_updates=true` to optimize the batching by ordering updates\